 Because of my experience with many aspects of spirituality and spiritual practice I am also able to offer a deep spiritual aspect to the work, which can enrich and deepen the experience of counselling and psychotherapy.

 I work with individuals both long and short term and offer discounts for students in training and those on low incomes.
-I am also happy to Skype with both clients and supervisees who live outside the area.

 I also offer supervision for counselling trainees, qualified counsellors and those working in the helping professions.

 I have considerable experience working in FE, HE and private organisations as a Lecturer in counselling and as a counselling trainer, and I am an experienced facilitator and teacher.
 I am available to offer counselling training and listening skills in all settings.

 BA(Hons)., Cet.Ed., Dip in Therapeutic Counselling, PG Dip.
 Counselling.
 MSC Counselling.
 Accredited MBACP.
 UKRCP.
 Wide variety of experience in GP Practice, in an agency working with eating disorders, private practice and with young people in a FE setting.
 CRUSE bereavement trained.
 Counsellor Police Firearms Officers Association.
 Member of Counsellors and Psychotherapists for Social Responsibility.
 Counselling lecturer, assessor and trainer in FE, HE and private organisational settings, delivering all areas of training but specialising in personal development, professional practice, research, mental health, and spiritual crisis.

 Areas of counselling I deal with